My New Tattoo Is Itchy—Can I Scratch It?

 Your tattoo is an open wound and standing water (e.g. bathwater) is not bacteria-free.
 Imagine the grime from your feet floating up to your new tattoo wound and penetrating the fragile outer layer.
 It's not a pretty picture, and neither is an infection.

-That said, extremely short periods under water should not damage your healing tattoo.
+That said, extremely short periods under water should not damage your healing skin.
 If it is soaked in water for a fair amount of time, you'll need to let it dry as much as possible.
 Potentially, some scabs may begin to prematurely lift if they get too wet.
 This can and most likely will result in some loss of ink.

 But the best way to prevent tattoo damage and infection is to just stay out of the water!